microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-taskreport-list-taskprocessingresults.md

 ---
 title: "List taskProcessingResult (for a taskReport)"
-description: "Get a list of taskProcessingResult objects and their properties for a taskReport"
+description: "Get a list of taskProcessingResult objects and their properties for a taskReport."
 author: "AlexFilipin"
 ms.localizationpriority: medium
 ms.prod: "governance"